Thai king urges people to do their duty, declines comment on crisis

 Among those in attendance in formal suits and dress uniforms was the prime minister, the heads of the armed forces and police, top bureaucrats and the leader of the opposition.
 The queen, who suffered a stroke in July last year, was not seen in television pictures.

-The prime minister paid her respects and Crown Prince Vajiralongkorn offered his father birthday wishes and promised to fulfil the king's wishes.
+The prime minister paid her respects and Crown Prince Vajiralongkorn offered his father birthday wishes and promised to fulfill the king's wishes.

 The protests in Bangkok are the latest eruption of a conflict that pits the Bangkok-based royalist establishment against mostly poorer Thais loyal to Yingluck and her brother, former premier Thaksin Shinawatra, who was toppled by the military in 2006 and lives in self-imposed exile.